rose84/nava-solutions/content/products/download-nava-siem.md

 +++
-  title = "Download Nava SIEM Agent" heroText = "Thanks for your interest in Nava SIEM Agent, Linkgard’s solution for your log management, compliance, and cloud security problems.
+  title = "Download Nava SIEM Agent" heroText = "Thanks for your interest in Nava SIEM Agent, Our solution for your log management, compliance, and cloud security problems.
 Please provide your contact information below so that we may inform you of important product updates.
 Your download link will be emailed to you after you fill out the form." draft = false showthedate = false
 +++